When to Use a Scissor Lift Harness 2026

 If there’s an adequate guardrail system in place, scissor lift workers don’t need a harness.
 However, if the guardrail system is insufficient, additional fall protection is needed.

 For those who have access to a guardrail system and wear a harness, that’s great, since it’s always better to go the extra mile with your scissor lift fall protection measures.
-In this instance, the scissor lift fall protection harness provides that extra measure of protection to avoid falls.
+In this instance, the scissor lift fall protection harness provides an extra measure of protection against falls.

 How to Wear a Scissor Lift Safety Harness

-Workers must receive proper training to ensure they can wear a scissor lift safety harness correctly.
-The training teaches workers how to take a harness on and off.
-It also explains why it is paramount to wear a harness any time they use a scissor lift.
+Workers must receive proper training to ensure they can correctly wear a scissor lift safety harness.
+The training teaches workers how to put on and take off a harness.
+It also explains why it is paramount to wear a harness anytime they use a scissor lift.
 CMO’s Fall Protection Training offers a comprehensive overview and OSHA-compliant instruction regarding scissor lift harnesses.

-Meanwhile, if a scissor lift comes with attachment points, contact the manufacturer for information about when and how to use the tie-off points.
+Meanwhile, if a scissor lift has attachment points, contact the manufacturer for information on when and how to use the tie-off points.
 You’ll learn about this and much more if you enroll in our OSHA scissor lift harness requirements training program!

 Sign Up for Fall Protection Certification Training Today!